Festival Site

 The Shakespeare on the Saskatchewan Staging the Future Capital Campaign began in early 2018 and was completed in the fall of 2020.
 Our Donor Wall features the many individuals and organizations that contributed to the campaign and helped make our dream a reality.
 This includes vital contributions from the Government of Canada, Province of Saskatchewan and City of Saskatoon.
 Click Learn More to see a full list of these valued donors.

+NOW OPEN!
 This City of Saskatoon facility is open year round for public use by anyone who visits our area.
 All stalls are accessible from the outside and are gender neutral, so no more long line ups for our patrons!

 Ariel’s Garden